gobitfly/beaconchain/v2/frontend/components/bc/searchbar/readme.md

 ```HTML
 <MiddleEllipsis class="myclass" text="my long text" />
 ```
-But this works only when the room that the component has is independent of the content of other MiddleEllipsis components.
+But that clips the text perfectly only when the room that the component has is independent of the content of other MiddleEllipsis components (for example when its width is defined with `width` in `%` or `px`).

 ### The interesting cases